FX Movie Channel

+In recent years, FXM's carriage has declined with the growth of streaming alternatives including its parent company's Disney+, and has generally been depreciated by Disney in current retransmission consent negotiations with cable and streaming providers.
+Notably, the channel was removed in negotiations with Charter Spectrum in 2023 and with Verizon Fios in 2025.

 History

 fXM: Movies from Fox (1994–2000)

-Originally intended to be titled "Fox Movie Studio" during the planning stages, the channel first launched at midnight on October 31, 1994 as fXM: Movies from Fox, a name derived from its sister cable channel FX, which debuted five months earlier on June 1.
-The first movie to air on fXM was the 1975 cult classic The Rocky Horror Picture Show.
-Its original format focused solely on classic movies from the 20th Century Fox film library, which were presented commercial-free and (in regard to films originally released in black-and-white) uncolorized, and were generally shown without editing for content and time; the films that were broadcast were mainly releases from the 1920s to the 1980s.
+Originally intended to be called "Fox Movie Studio" during the planning stages, the channel launched at midnight on October 31, 1994, as fXM: Movies from Fox, a name derived from its sister cable channel FX, which launched five months earlier on June 1.
+The first movie to air on fXM was the 1975 film The Rocky Horror Picture Show.
+Its original format focused solely on classic movies from the 20th Century Fox film library, which were presented commercial-free (and in regard to films originally released in Black and white, uncolorized), and were generally shown without editing for content and time; the films that were broadcast were mainly releases from the 1920s to the 1980s.

 On February 7, 1997, FXM aired its first film production commissions of six under 12-minute films in a showcase hosted by producer-director Michael Apted.
-Two, Better Late (directed by Jessica Yu) and 78 (helmed by Noah Edelson), would initially premiere at the Sundance Film Festival.
+Two, Better Late (directed by Jessica Yu) and 78 (directed by Noah Edelson), would initially premiere at the Sundance Film Festival.

-Fox Movie Channel (2000–2014)
+Fox Movie Channel (2000–2013)

-The channel officially changed its name to Fox Movie Channel on March 1, 2000.
+The channel was rebranded as Fox Movie Channel on March 1, 2000.

 On January 1, 2012, Fox Movie Channel's programming was divided into two 12-hour blocks: its main programming schedule, from 3:00 a.m. to 3:00 p.m.
-Eastern Time, was a commercial-free block retaining the older movies from the 20th Century Fox library.
-Another block, called FX Movie Channel, the other 12 hours consisted of an expanded slate of more recent feature films from Fox and some other film studios, including Columbia Pictures and Universal Pictures.
+Eastern Time, was a commercial-free block retaining the older movies from the 20th Century Fox and Fox Searchlight Pictures libraries.
+Another block, called FX Movie Channel, the other 12 hours consisted of an expanded slate of more recent feature films from Fox, Fox Searchlight and some other film studios, including Columbia Pictures and Universal Pictures.

 The channel, which ran only promos for its programming as well as interstitials relating to its films, also began running traditional advertisements during the 12-hour block, which runs from the late afternoon to the early overnight hours (from 3:00 p.m. to 3:00 a.m.
 Eastern Time).
 As a result, films broadcast on the FXM block are edited to allow for commercial time, and for content.
 Fox Movie Channel still retained uncut and commercial-free broadcasts of its films.

-FXM: FX Movie Channel (2014–present)
+FXM: FX Movie Channel (2013–present)

-On June 9, 2014, Fox Movie Channel changed its name back to FXM.
-On January 1, 2015, FXM broke format for its first and only time, running a marathon of the first season of the FX original series Fargo.
+On March 27, 2013, Fox Movie Channel was fully rebranded to FX Movie Channel (FXM).
+On January 1, 2015, FXM ran a marathon of the first season of the FX original series Fargo, marking the first time a non-film program had aired on the channel.

-Since 2021, the channel now airs more family-friendly feature films from the Walt Disney Pictures film studio and its subsidiaries.
-This is in contrast to the purchase by Disney two years earlier.

 High definition

-FXM provides a high definition simulcast feed that broadcasts the channel's film content in 720p, the company's default transmission format.
+FXM provides a high-definition simulcast feed that broadcasts the channel's film content in 720p, the company's default transmission format.